Penelope Milford

-Penelope Dale Milford (born March 23, 1948) is an American stage and screen actress.
-She is best known for her role as Vi Munson in Coming Home (1978) for which she was nominated for the Academy Award for Best Supporting Actress.
-She also originated the role of Jenny Anderson in the Broadway musical Shenandoah, for which she was nominated for a Drama Desk Award in 1975.
+Penelope Dale Milford (March 23, 1948 – October 14, 2025) was an American stage and screen actress.
+She is best known for her role as Vi Munson in Coming Home (1978) for which she was nominated for an Academy Award for Best Supporting Actress.
+Milford also originated the role of Jenny Anderson in the Broadway musical Shenandoah, for which she was nominated for a Drama Desk Award in 1975.